Jun P. Espina 9 min read

 The Gospel Versus the World

-Dr. Jeremiah’s study outlines the difficulty Christians are facing in effectively spreading the Gospel of Christ, not only to the Muslims but the global audience as well.
-The Buddhists, for example, have their noise that is preventing them from clearly understanding the Gospel that in Christ, we can have eternal life and immortal bodies in heaven.
-They are teaching, for an illustration, a doctrine “that attachment to a permanent self in this world of change is the cause of suffering and the main obstacle to liberation.”
+Dr. Jeremiah’s study outlines the difficulty Christians are facing in effectively spreading the Gospel of Christ, not only to Muslims, but to a global audience as well.
+The Buddhists, for example, have a noise that is preventing them from clearly understanding the Gospel.
+That in Christ, we can have eternal life and immortal bodies in heaven.
+They are teaching, for example, a doctrine “that attachment to a permanent self in this world of change is the cause of suffering and the main obstacle to liberation.”
 3

-But defeat in this arena of worldview noises is not an option, for everyone must hear, commanded God, the good news of free entrance to heaven through faith in Jesus.
+But defeat in this arena of worldview noises is not an option because God commanded everyone to hear the good news of free entrance to heaven through faith in Jesus.
 We need to understand any worldview noise, any obstruction to the preaching of God’s Good News, as what the apostle Paul did in every place where he preached Christ for his church-planting missions.

 Noise of Ignorance

 In Athens, for example, Paul tried to connect the people’s natural religiosity with the Gospel of Jesus by addressing the people’s “noise of ignorance.”
 (See Acts 17:22-31.)

-We can calm down the noise of ignorance can be calmed down if we have a way of pointing out the people’s need and supplying the answer to such a need.
+We can calm down the noise of ignorance if we have a way of pointing out the people’s needs and supplying the answer to such a need.
 For example, Deacon Philip followed the same approach by trying to connect the Ethiopian eunuch’s noise of ignorance with the Gospel.
-Wrote Luke: “Then Philip opened his mouth, and beginning from this Scripture, he preached Jesus to him.”
+“Then Philip opened his mouth, and beginning from this Scripture, he preached Jesus to him.”
 (Acts 8:35)

 Noise About the Wrong God

-Before revealing who this unknown God that Paul promised to tell his audience, he first gave them doctrines about God’s powers, and that He is not a mere work of art.
-From this worldview noise of having a wrong god, Paul gave the people the truth in a way within the bounds of their experience.
+Before revealing who this unknown God is that Paul promised to tell his audience, he first gave them doctrines about God’s powers.
+And that He is not a mere work of art.
+From this worldview noise of having the wrong god, Paul gave the people the truth in a way within the bounds of their experience.

 In Lystra, for example, Paul addressed the people’s worldview noise of believing that he and Barnabas are gods by saying, “In the generations gone by He permitted all the nations to go their own ways; and yet He did not leave Himself without witness, in that He did good and gave you rains from heaven and fruitful seasons, satisfying your hearts with food and gladness.
 Even saying these things, with difficulty they restrained the crowds from offering sacrifice to them.”
 (Acts 14:16-18)